anna202504/untergangscompiler/README.md

+# PL/1 Formula Compiler

 ## What the Compiler Does

-For each input block, the compiler:
+The compiler can read one or more declaration/formula blocks from the same input file.
+For each block, it:

 1. tokenizes the input with Flex (`scanner.l`);
 2. parses declarations and formulas with Bison (`parser.y`);